 Almost every day, some celebrity, big-shot businessman, or Republican / Democrat politician is brought down under the weight of sexual harassment and abuse allegations that have sieged Hollywood since early October.

 A lot of America’s (formerly) beloved figures have been ousted and shamed, including House of Cards actor Kevin Spacey, Rain Man actor Dustin Hoffman, Transparent actor Jeffrey Tambor, producer Harvey Weinstein, comedian Louis C.K., TV personalities Charlie Rose and Matt Lauer… and the list goes on and on.

 But it’s not just their age that is common.
-It’s also the culture they grew up in and the movies they watched during their adulthood from the ‘50s till ‘70s.
-There’s no denial that the culture and movies were different back then, but was it so different that men grew up thinking that it was morally acceptable to sexually harass women?
+It’s also the culture they grew up in and the movies they watched during their adulthood from the ‘50s to ‘70s.
+There’s no denying that the culture and movies were different back then, but was it so different that men grew up thinking that it was morally acceptable to sexually harass women?

 Does it mean that the movies from that era have taught men that they are entitled to sex from women and that men can objectify women and sexually harass or abuse them to get what they want?